SquareGPS/navixy-api/docs/panel-api/getting-started.md

 }
 ```

-In this case, just obtain new hash using `account/auth`.
+To resolve this, simply obtain a new hash using `account/auth`.

-### How to securely share panel's credentials
+### How to Securely Share Panel's Credentials

-To share access to the admin panel, and at the same time not to worry about data security, we recommend contacting the
-technical support team to create a technical panel account.
-Provide the email address for which the technical account
-will be created.
-You will receive a login and password for the account.
+To securely share access to the admin panel, we recommend creating supplemental technical (service) accounts.
+At this time it can be done by [contacting the Navixy support team](../general/contacts.md) and providing the email address for the technical account.
+You will then receive a login and password for the account.

-The possibilities of tech account:
+Capabilities of a technical accounts:

 * Add new users
 * Modify data of current users